Jul 10, 2018

 1. Publishable in economics journals.
 I have spoken to economists that are interested in the alignment problem, but they are hesitant to work on it: It is a risky career move to work on alignment if they cannot publish in journals that they are used to.

-3. Not specifically x-risk related.
+4. Not necessarily specifically x-risk related.
 If a problem in alignment is not specifically x-risk related, it is less/not embarrassing to work on it, and therefore less of a career-risk.
-Most problems in AI alignment seem not to specifically rely on a belief in x-risk.
+Nevertheless, most problems in AI alignment seem important even if you don't believe that AI poses an x-risk.
+I don't think this requirement is that important.

 I do not yet have a list of such problems, but it seems that it might be possible to make one: